-- The Error Correction Window for the SWOG Impact application is 48 hours from time of submission. - Should the due date fall on a weekend or holiday, the deadline is automatically extended to next business day. - In case of an emergency or extreme weather, documentation of institutional closing should be sent along with application, which must be received by 5pm local time on the first business day that the institution is open. - Late submissions will not be accepted. - Resubmissions are allowable; no more than three (3) resubmissions of the same concept accepted. - Resubmissions that were assigned an Impact Score of less than 40 do not require submission of an LOI.
+- The Error Correction Window for the SEED application is 48-hours from time of submission. - Should the due date fall on a weekend or holiday, the deadline is automatically extended to next business day. - In case of emergency or extreme weather, documentation of institutional closing should be sent along with application, which must be received by 5pm local time on the first business day that the Institution is open.

+Late submissions will not be accepted but will be referred to the next award cycle.

-SWOG IMPACT AWARD SCORING CRITERIA
+SCORING CRITERIA